 Danny is a balding chubby white dude who lives outside Tokyo, Japan, with two yappy dogs and a perfectly splendid wife.
 He spent most of his adult life working in videostores and movie theaters, watching any movie he could get his hands on.
 He also has a Bachelor’s Degree in History, which, as you can imagine, means he’s pretty much rolling in the dough.
-Nowadays, between wrapping up a Masters in Information Technology, volunteering at the library, serving on the Classic Movie Blog Association’s board of governors, and teaching ESL to Japanese toddlers who like to punch him in the balls, Danny is frantically smashing the keyboard in hopes that one or two reviews on the site help someone find a good movie to watch.
+He also just finished his Masters Degree in Information Technology, which cost enough to get its own sentence in all future biographies.
+Nowadays he spends his time volunteering at the library, serving on the Classic Movie Blog Association’s board of governors, teaching ESL to Japanese toddlers who like to punch him in the balls, and frantically smashing the keyboard in hopes that one or two reviews on this site help someone find a good movie to watch.

 - Illicit Love on Sinister Staircases: Two Friends Discuss the Films of Billy Wilder with Ryan Rinchiuso